daudahmad/monsters-are-scary/README.md

 1. To install dependencies `npm install`

-2. To run this game locally `npm start`
+2. To play the game `npm start`

-3. To run some tests `npm test`
+3. To run available tests `npm test`